WSUCptSCapstone-Fall2022Spring2023/index-fullstackapp/README.md

 ## Contributing

-TODO: Leave the steps below if you want others to contribute to your project.

-1. Fork it!
-2. Create your feature branch: `git checkout -b my-new-feature`
+Initialize git: `git init`
+Run the command to ensure you are up to date: `git pull` Direct git to this project by the command: `git remote add origin https://github.com/WSUCptSCapstone-Fall2022Spring2023/index-fullstackapp.git`
+Branch off the main branch: `git branch main`
-3. Commit your changes: `git commit -am 'Add some feature'`
-4. Push to the branch: `git push origin my-new-feature`
-5. Submit a pull request :D
+Switch to the new branch with: `git checkout {brance name}` Commit your changes: `git commit -m 'Added new feature'` Push to the branch: `git push -u origin {branch name}` Submit a pull request

 ## Additional Documentation